-Here are all the amazing and fun things you can do in the city for solo adventures!
+Here are all the cool things you can do alone in Singapore for solo adventures!

 Fun things to do alone in Singapore

 1. Admire the golden hour

 Can’t get enough of nature’s beauty?
 Catch the sunrise in Singapore at stunning spots like parks, waterfront areas and beaches.
 Or wait till evening rolls around and head outdoors to marvel at the sunset.
 You can even bring along a journal to jot down some reflections for a mindfulness sesh.

 Betcha didn’t realise Singapore is home to countless clock towers.
 Don’t let ’em go unnoticed – simply head out on an adventure to find them all in their unique glory.
 We’ve made it easy for you by doing all the hard work of scouting them out.
 P.S. while you’re riding the train from neighbourhood to neighbourhood, keep an eye out for some of Singapore’s beautiful, one-of-a-kind MRT stations.

 3. Unleash your inner child